 About

-I’ve written a bit on primary elections, campaign finance, congressional politics and elections, and various sorts of political reform.
-My most recent book, Reform and Retrenchment, is a history of changes to primary election laws over the course of the twentieth century.
-Among other things I’ve done in the past few years are an edited volume comparing recent changes in campaign finance laws in Western democracies and a coauthored book with my Clark colleague Valerie Sperling on how the gender themes of the Trump and Clinton campaigns influenced House and Senate races in 2016.
+Among other things I’ve done in the not-too-distant past are an edited volume comparing recent changes in campaign finance laws in Western democracies, a coauthored book with my Clark colleague Valerie Sperling on how the gender themes of the Trump and Clinton campaigns influenced House and Senate races in 2016, and a study of changes in how we have understood political corruption.

-I’m also the co-PI, with Vin Moscardelli, on a project funded by the Hewlett Foundation to measure the consequences of primary election dates on various primary and general election outcomes.
+A few years ago I was the co-PI, with Vin Moscardelli, on a project funded by the Hewlett Foundation to measure the consequences of primary election dates on various primary and general election outcomes.
 If you’re here because you’re looking for the data from that project, the download page is here.

 I have taught at Clark since 2005.
 Before that, I taught at Swarthmore College and I worked as a research fellow at the Campaign Finance Institute, as an American Political Science Association Congressional Fellow, and as a research associate at the American Judicature Society.
 I grew up in Cleveland, Ohio, received my B.A from Carleton College, and received my Ph.D. from the University of Chicago.

 This website contains pages for my larger ongoing research projects, my vita, and syllabi for my recent classes.
-I have provided links here for all of my ungated published work.
+I have provided links here for some of my ungated published work.
 If you have an interest in additional materials, please contact me.